dell/csi-volumegroup-snapshotter/README.md

 For documentation, please visit [Container Storage Modules documentation](https://dell.github.io/csm-docs/).

 CSI Volume Group Snapshotter is currently in a Technical Preview Phase, and should be considered pre-release software.
 We are actively seeking feedback from users about its features.
 Please provide feedback using .
-We will take that input, along with our own results from doing extensive testing, and incrementally improve the software.
+We will take that input, along with results from our own extensive testing, and incrementally improve the software.
 We do not recommend or support it for production use at this time.

 ## Supported CSI Drivers
 Currently, CSM Volume Group Snapshotter provides support to create and delete volume group snapshots for PowerFlex array.